FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 Used for retrieving up-to-date account transaction information.
 Includes also incomplete transactions [Transaction status: "Pending"]

-All other information is always included in the response except the fields including balance information (bal element) and additional information.
+All other information is always included in the response except the fields including balance information (bal element) and separately requested information.

 When requesting only account transaction information the investigationTypeCode: TRAN is included in the query message.